sblanky/dubstandard/README.md

 # Testing on example isotherm set

-Only a few isotherms successfully generted a Dubinin pore volume.
+Only a few isotherms successfully generated a Dubinin pore volume.
+It is possible that results could be attained by increasing bounds of exponent.